microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyFeatureRolloutPolicy.md

 # New-MgPolicyFeatureRolloutPolicy

 ## SYNOPSIS
-Create a new featureRolloutPolicy object.
+Create new navigation property to featureRolloutPolicies for policies

 ## SYNTAX